ultimate-pagination/react-ultimate-pagination/README.md

 [![NPM version][npm-image]][npm-url] [![Downloads][downloads-image]][npm-url]

 React.js pagination component based on ultimate-pagination.
-It's implemented as a hight-order component that allows easy integration of **react-ultimate-pagination** with different CSS frameworks or approaches.
+It's implemented as a higher-order component that allows easy integration of **react-ultimate-pagination** with different CSS frameworks or approaches.

 To use **react-ultimate-pagination** in your project, you can write your theme or use one of already existing.